symfony/symfony-docs/configuration.rst

 overrides the same env var for all the files below):

 * ``.env.<environment>.local`` (e.g. ``.env.test.local``): defines/overrides
-  env vars only for some environment and only in your local machine;
+  env vars only for some environment and only in your local machine.
 * ``.env.<environment>`` (e.g. ``.env.test``): defines/overrides env vars for
-  some environment and for all machines;
+  some environment and for all machines.
-* ``.env.local``: defines/overrides env vars for all environments but only in your local machine;
+* ``.env.local``: defines/overrides env vars for all environments but only in your local machine.
 * ``.env``: defines the default value of env vars.

 The ``.env`` and ``.env.<environment>`` files should be committed to the shared